tomatool/tomato/README.md

 ## Executing your test

-You need to make sure that all your resources and application you're going to test is ready before executing tomato.
+Before beginning, ensure all resources your application is going to test against are ready before executing tomato.

 ```sh
 tomato -c tomato.yml -f example.feature